girlscript/winter-of-contributing/README.md

 <br/>
 <br/>

 **GirlScript Winter of Contributing** is a three-month newly established initiative by **[GirlScript Foundation](https://www.girlscript.tech/home)** to be conducted during winters.
 GWOC encourages individuals to share their knowledge and ideas to develop technical skills and gain valuable experience in the field of tech education.
 Over the course of the program, participants can contribute to a variety of themes under the guidance of an expert facilitator.
-GWOC aims to create world's largest multilingual repository
+GWOC aims to create world's largest multilingual repository.

 <!-- ## Explore the topics
 - [Frontend Web Development](./Frontend-Web-Development)